 Another one is commitment.
 Be committed to your team to help them succeed.
 I see too many marketers sign someone up and then leave them high and dry to figure it out on their own.

-The last one I’ll mention is toughness.
+The last one I will mention is toughness.
 There is only so much you can do for another person.
-If they are unwilling to take the necessary steps to move forward and you’ve supported them as much as possible, you need to be tough enough to one: not blame yourself, and two: hold them accountable.
+If they are unwilling to take the necessary steps to move forward and you have supported them as much as possible, you need to be tough enough to one: not blame yourself, and two: hold them accountable.

 I love your blog!
 How old is it, how many posts are on it, and what is your daily traffic like?

-I started my blog in February of 2015.
+I started my blog in February of 2023.
 It currently has around 40 posts on it.
-My daily traffic while I was promoting it was about 15-20 per day, but since I’ve stopped promoting it, it doesn’t get as much attention now.
+My daily traffic while I was promoting it was about 15-20 views per day, but since I have stopped promoting it, it doesn’t get as much attention now.

 Should every internet marketer blog and why?

-Oddly enough, I’m going to say no to this.
+Oddly enough, I am going to say no to this.
 Blogging requires a lot of time and effort and it can take quite a while to see a return on that investment.
 This really depends on the marketer and their strengths and weaknesses.